 - Location Specific

-Let’s be honest: Most guys only pose for senior portraits because Mom is making them do it.
+Let’s be honest: Most guys only pose for a senior picture because Mom is making them do it.
 Typically, the “Mom Look” is fairly traditional and clean-cut.
 Khakis and a button-up shirt are a popular combination.

-Keep in mind the Mom Look probably isn’t the guy’s favorite.
-Keep this part of the photo session relatively short, and assure the guy that he’ll have plenty of opportunities to express himself on other pictures later.
+Keep in mind the Mom Look picture probably isn’t the guy’s favorite.
+Keep this part of the photo session relatively short, and assure the senior that he’ll have plenty of opportunities and ideas to express himself on other pictures later.

 Show His Personality

-This is where the senior guy gets to showcase his personality.
+This is where the senior gets to showcase his personality in a picture.
 You never quite know what to expect here, so be ready to go with the flow.
 Some guys prefer a formal look, while others take a more casual approach.
-School-themed outfits are also popular, such as letter jackets, sports uniforms, and more.
+School-themed outfits and picture ideas are also popular, such as letter jackets, sports uniforms, and more.

 Find the Perfect Location